gmaldona/OpenLiberty-Demo/README.md

 ### for Windows users:

-**Step 1:** Install [MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#install-mongodb-community-edition) as a Windows service.
+**Step 1:** Install [MongoDB for Windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#install-mongodb-community-edition) --- [MongoDB for Mac](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/).
 Optionally, install [MongoDB Compass](https://www.mongodb.com/products/compass) and [mongosh](https://docs.mongodb.com/mongodb-shell/) for your own convenience.

 **Step 2:** Using the MongoDB shell (either using MongoDB's shell or the built-in one in MongoDB Compass), create authentication for the database using the command in `mongo-init.js` but with the database name, username, and password of your choice.